Verena Ines Kasper-Marienberg

 Raleigh, NC 27695

 Verena Kasper-Marienberg received her BA and MA in Rhetorical Studies and History from the University of Tübingen, Germany.
 She earned her PhD at the University of Graz, Austria, in 2009 in History and Historical Museology (Public History).
 Her first book focused on the defense of Jewish autonomy at the Viennese imperial court during the reign of Joseph II (1765-1790).
 In 2012, the book won the Rosl-und Paul Arnsberg Prize, which is the highest prize given in Germany in Jewish Studies.
-She held a postdoctoral fellowship in Israel (2009/2010) as well as an Institute fellowship at the Frankel Center for Advanced Judaic Studies (University of Michigan, Ann Arbor) in 2013/2014.
-Before joining the NCSU History Department, she held the position of an assistant professor at the University of Graz, Austria.
+She held a postdoctoral fellowship in Israel (2009/2010) as well as an Institute fellowship at the Frankel Center for Advanced Judaic Studies (University of Michigan, Ann Arbor) in 2013/2014 and at the Israel Institute for Advanced Studies in 2018/2019.

 Teaching and Research Interests

-Verena Kasper-Marienberg’s research focuses on the intersection of Jewish and Christian communities in the early modern period.
+Verena Kasper-Marienberg’s research focuses on the intersection of Jewish and Christian communities in the early modern period in Europe.
 She is especially interested in questions of legal practice, gender relations, and socio-economic structures in early modern societies.
 Currently, she is completing a book about the daily life of the Frankfurt Jewish community in the 18th century as well as working on a new study on the rural Jewry of Bohemia after the 30-Years War.
 She has published on a number of topics like Jewish female litigation, criminal history, Jewish-Christian shared spaces, and the media (re)presentation of early modern political events.
-In her teaching, she focuses on Jewish religion and culture, minority history, early modern autobiographies, the history of museums, and the rhetorical structures of political texts.
+In her teaching, she focuses on early modern European history, Jewish religion and culture, minority and migration history, early modern autobiographies, the history of museums, and the rhetorical structure of political texts.

 - Book project: Seeking Imperial Justice – Accounts of Conflict in 18th century Frankfurt Ghetto, under consideration at Indiana University Press/ Leo Baeck